 When we talk about links in SEO, we are referring to the process of optimizing a website for the purpose of earning higher search engine rankings.
 The main aim of link building is to get other websites to link back to your site.
 This is done by creating high-quality content that other website owners will want to share with their audiences.

 There are different types of links that you can include in your content, and each has its own benefits.
-Internal link and external link are the most common type of links, and they allow readers to click through to other pages on your site or on other sites.
+Internal links and external links are the most common type of links, and they allow readers to click through to other pages on your site or on other sites.
 Including hyperlinks in your content can help boost your site’s SEO by helping Google crawl and index your pages.

 1. Inbound links

 Inbound links are another type of link that you can use in your content.
 These links allow readers to jump to a specific section of your page, which can be helpful if you have a long article or post.
-Internal link can also help improve your SEO by making it easier for Google to find and index your content.
+Internal links can also help improve your SEO by making it easier for Google to find and index your content.

 2. Outbound links